sonikaarora/umlGenerator-java/README.md

 (classpath) is a folder name where all the .java source files will be

-(output file name) is the name of the output image file you program will generate ( .jpg, .png or .pdf format)
+(output file name) is the name of the output image file your program will generate ( .jpg, .png or .pdf format)

 # Details of libraries & tools used